inkarkat/vim-PatternsOnText/README.md

   with preceding or following matches to make space for something new.
 Comes as both a stateless variant and :SubstituteRotateMemoized that keeps the mappings from old match to new, similar to what :SubstituteTranslate does.
+- ENH: Add :SubstituteUnderCursor for applying {pattern} only at the cursor position.

 __You need to update to ingo-library ([vimscript #4433](http://www.vim.org/scripts/script.php?script_id=4433)) version 1.043!__